No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 ## Git commit message guidelines

-The Git commit messages for project follows the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+The Git commit messages for this project follows the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
 These commit message guidelines are enforced by [commitlint](https://github.com/conventional-changelog/commitlint/tree/master) in the `commit-msg` Git hook.
-You can choose to use the [commitizen](https://github.com/commitizen/cz-cli) tool that is installed to easily write properly formatted commit messages.
-Run the following instead of `git commit` when creating a commit:
+You can choose to use the [commitizen](https://github.com/commitizen/cz-cli) tool to easily write properly formatted commit messages.
+To do so, run the following instead of `git commit` when creating a commit:

 ```bash
 yarn cz